day8/re-frame-10x/README.md

 Not only is the underlying trace "just data", but so is much of the observed re-frame proecess.
 Much of what `re-frame` does on your behalf is the move data from one domino to another.
 You write the dominos (functions) and `re-frame` will flow data through them.

-So, yeah, its an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging.
+So, yeah, its an epoch-oriented, interactive data dashboard for gaining insights and assisting debugging. actually

+> It is also a work in progress, so this descrption runs well ahead of what is delivered now.

-## Aspirational goals
+## More Aspirational goals

 Here's the vision for what we'd like `re-frame-trace` to deliver (eventually):
   - Help in learning `re-frame`.
 If I'm new to `re-frame`, the dashboard should assist me to understand the